streamline-iconstreamline-icon

 Personal information about prospective customers’ personnel

-• Necessary for our legitimate interests (in order to operate, administer and grow our businesses).
+Necessary for our legitimate interests in operating, administering, and growing our business.

 Personal information about customer end users

-• To set up an evaluation version of Piano for a customer.
+• Set up evaluation versions of Piano for customers.

-• For statistical purposes and to carry out data analytics.
+• Carry out statistical analysis and data analytics.

-• In order to identify a customer when they contact us for technical support.
+• Identify customers when they contact us for technical support.

-• Performance and enforcement of our contracts with our customers.
+• Performance and enforcement of contracts with customers.

 Personal information about data subjects

-• To host evaluation versions of Piano for customers.
+• Host evaluation versions of Piano for customers.

-• After de-identifying the information, for statistical purposes and to carry out data analytics.
+• After de-identification, use information for statistical purposes and data analytics.

-• Performance and enforcement of our contracts with our customers
+• Performance and enforcement of contracts with customers.

 8.1